aisaad/FoodVendorClustering/README.md

 Some shortcomings of approach were using a density estimation algorithim on a data set that ended up not being circular, which Kernel Density Estimation is more suitable for.

-The jupyter notebook is divided into 5 sections with the python code commented on
+The jupyter notebook, ProjectML.ipynb is divided into 5 sections with the python code commented on